Codemon72/Spickzettel/_Terms.md

 DevOps goal is to ease the tension between these two camps.
 Having operations people in the dev trenches is the main way this is achieved.
 Their job is to make it as easy as possible for developers and operations to do what they need to do.
 Providing identical dev, test, staging and QA environments; setting up automatic testing and deployment pipelines, while also being involved in the development process so they are more equipped to handle production errors.
 Traditionally, operations is almost oblivious to the code base since they only care about their infastructure.

 The goal is to make the entire process so seemless that you can do thousands of production deployments per day; as opposed to traditional methods of setting out a deployment window once every quarter or however long.
+---
+practical example:
+Suppose you've got a small software company with a popular web app.
+The company comes up with an idea for a feature.

+Both the software engineer and the DevOps engineer have similar education - maybe a degree in C.S. or E.E. - but they have different specialties.

+The software engineer is the one who writes the code for the feature and creates a new version of the server software.
+She tests it carefully to make sure it does what it's supposed to do, but she can't be sure if it will work perfectly until it's deployed to millions of users.

+The DevOps engineer maintains the servers.
+She takes the new server software and installs it on just one server first, so only about 5% of the customers get the new software.
+She monitors the logs and system load for a few hours and everything seems fine, so she slowly ramps up to 95%, but leaving one server running the old software just in case.

+The next day two servers run out of memory and restart.
+Luckily the DevOps engineer designed a really fault-tolerant system, so everything keeps running, but she notices that other servers are also leaking memory too, while the one holdout running the old software is using much less memory and seems stable.

+Now that she's confirmed there's a memory leak, the DevOps engineer carefully rolls back all of the servers to the previous working version and files a ticket with the software engineer to fix the memory leak.
+The software engineer fixes the bug, writes a new test to prevent future regressions, and then releases a new version of the server software to try again the next day.

+Meanwhile, the DevOps engineer writes some scripts to automatically detect memory leaks and trigger an auto-rollback script, so that if something similar were to happen over the weekend, she wouldn't even have to necessarily do anything.

+So they're both programmers - but one is focused on writing the software, one is focused on deploying it and keeping it running.
 ___